-Administered by the Independent Commission Against Corruption ('ICAC'), the Prevention of Bribery Ordinance helps the business sector maintain an environment that is conducive to efficiency and fair competition.
-It protects principals against agents' abuses of authority for personal gain.
-Under Section 9(1) of the Ordinance, an agent (normally an employee), when conducting his principal's business or affairs, should not seek or accept an advantage without the permission of his principal.
-The offeror of advantage commits an offence under Section 9(2) of the Ordinance.
-Section 9(3) of the Ordinance provides that any agent who, with intent to deceive his principal, uses any receipt, account or other document which is false or erroneous commits an offence.
-Each of the offenders is subject to a maximum penalty of imprisonment for 7 years and a fine of \$500,000.
+- (i) Under Section 9(1) of the POBO, when conducting his/her principal's business or affairs, an agent should not solicit or accept any advantage without the permission of his/her principal.
+For example, an individual insurance agent accepted an advantage from a client for assisting the latter to conceal his pre-existing illness when applying for life insurance would be liable to the offence. - (ii) According to POBO, both offering and accepting any advantage constitute an offence.
+Therefore, the offeror of advantage as stated in (i) commits an offence under Section 9(2) of the POBO.
+In the above example, the client who offered the advantage to the insurance agent would be liable to this offence. - (iii) Section 9(3) of the POBO provides that any agent who, with intent to deceive his/her principal, uses any receipt, account or other document which is false or erroneous commits an offence.
+For example, an individual insurance agent used bogus insurance applications to deceive insurance company of commissions would be liable to the offence. - (iv) The maximum penalty for committing any of the above offences is imprisonment for 7 years and a fine of HK\$500,000.